ChartBoost/chartboost-mediation-ios-adapter-reference/README.md

         throw error(.loadFailureUnsupportedAdFormat)
     }
 ```
-12. On the Chartboost Mediation web dashboard, add your full adapter class name so your mediation adapter and partner SDK can be initialized and interacted with for ad serving purposes.
+12. On the Chartboost Mediation web dashboard, add your full adapter class name so your Mediation adapter and partner SDK can be initialized and interacted with for ad serving purposes.

 13. If your SDK has configuration features that publishers need access to, make them available via a class called `[YourNetwork]AdapterConfiguration` that exposes public properties or methods.